drduh/YubiKey-Guide/README.md

-This is a guide to using [YubiKey](https://www.yubico.com/products/yubikey-hardware/) as a [SmartCard](https://security.stackexchange.com/questions/38924/how-does-storing-gpg-ssh-private-keys-on-smart-cards-compare-to-plain-usb-drives) for storing GPG encryption, signing and authentication keys, which can also be used for SSH.
+This is a guide to using [YubiKey](https://www.yubico.com/products/) as a [SmartCard](https://security.stackexchange.com/questions/38924/how-does-storing-gpg-ssh-private-keys-on-smart-cards-compare-to-plain-usb-drives) for storing GPG encryption, signing and authentication keys, which can also be used for SSH.
 Many of the principles in this document are applicable to other smart card devices.

-Keys stored on YubiKey are [non-exportable](http://web.archive.org/web/20201125172759/https://support.yubico.com/hc/en-us/articles/360016614880-Can-I-Duplicate-or-Back-Up-a-YubiKey-) (as opposed to file-based keys that are stored on disk) and are convenient for everyday use.
-Instead of having to remember and enter passphrases to unlock SSH/GPG keys, YubiKey needs only a physical touch after being unlocked with a PIN.
-All signing and encryption operations happen on the card, rather than in OS memory.
+Keys stored on YubiKey are [non-exportable](https://web.archive.org/web/20201125172759/https://support.yubico.com/hc/en-us/articles/360016614880-Can-I-Duplicate-or-Back-Up-a-YubiKey-) (as opposed to filesystem-based keys that are stored on disk) and are convenient for everyday use.
+Instead of having to remember and enter complicated passphrases to unlock SSH/GPG keys, YubiKey needs only a physical touch after being unlocked with a PIN.

-**Security Note**: If you followed this guide before Jan 2021, your GPG *PIN* and *Admin PIN* may be set to their default values (`123456` and `12345678` respectively).
-This would allow an attacker to use your Yubikey or reset your PIN.
+**Security Note** If you followed this guide before Jan 2021, your GPG *PIN* and *Admin PIN* may be set to their default values (`123456` and `12345678` respectively).
+This would allow an attacker to use your YubiKey or reset your PIN.
 Please see the [Change PIN](#change-pin) section for details on how to change your PINs.

-If you have a comment or suggestion, please open an [Issue](https://github.com/drduh/YubiKey-Guide/issues) on GitHub.
+To suggest an improvement, please send a pull request or open an [issue](https://github.com/drduh/YubiKey-Guide/issues).

-**Tip** [drduh/Purse](https://github.com/drduh/Purse) is a password manager which uses GPG and YubiKey to securely store and read credentials.
+**Tip** [drduh/Purse](https://github.com/drduh/Purse) is a password manager which uses GPG and YubiKey to securely store and use credentials.

 - [Purchase](#purchase)
 - [Prepare environment](#prepare-environment)